 Author scoops Global Award

-Chido Taruvinga who is currently residing in Australia but born and bred in Zimbabwe has scooped the Global award for Women in Literature
+A Zimbabwean born author currently residing in Australia scooped the Global Award for Women in Literature

-The awards were presented by Oprah Winfrey’s all-time favourite guest, Dr Tererai Trent, celebrate and recognize women achieving outstanding success in areas such as sustainability, humanitarian work, leadership, advocacy, tech, product development, education, health, and innovation.
+The awards were presented by The Ambassadors of The World Women Awards; Sarah, The Duchess of York and Dr Trent.
+The awards celebrate and recognize women achieving outstanding success in areas such as sustainability, humanitarian work, leadership, advocacy, tech, product development, education, health, and innovation.
 The awards are designed to recognize the growing number of women who are leading the way in making the world a better place for us all and inspire other women to answer the call to take action.

-Dr. Trent explains, “These exceptional women are here to awaken hearts, give permission to recapture dreams and inspire the women of the world to come together to forge a brighter path for all.
-The rising of women is the awakening of everybody.”
+“These exceptional women are here to awaken hearts, give permission to recapture dreams and inspire the women of the world to come together to forge a brighter path for all.
+The rising of women is the awakening of everybody'', said Dr Trent.

 Tell us about yourself.